Brandy2252/CV-Pipeline/README.md

-# CV-Pipeline
+# Introduction

-Pytorch Pipeline for computer vision
+This is a Pyorch Pipeline for computer vision, which includes:

+* training, inference
+* dataset
+* model
+  * vgg
+  * resnet
+  * shuffle
+  * mobile
+  * ViT

+If the codes can help you, please fork and star.